 CoQ10 is responsible for the cells’ energy.
 It is also an important antioxidant that helps to protect cells from free radical damage, which has an impact egg health.

-Food sources: Take a supplement.
+Where to find it: Take a supplement.

 Vitamin D helps the body create sex hormones which of course directly affects ovulation and hormonal balance.

-Where to get it: Mushrooms!
+Where to find it: Mushrooms!
 Portobello, maitake, morel, button, and shiitake mushrooms are all high in vitamin D. Sitting them in the sunlight will boost their Vitamin D content.
 Eggs, fatty fish, and cod liver oil also contain Vitamin D. As a vegan who promotes a plant based diet, I rely on blue green algae for my Vitamin D. That’s where the fish get theirs.
 Get outside in the sunlight at least 30 minutes daily without sunglasses.

 Vitamin E improves egg and sperm health.
 Vitamin E is also an important antioxidant to help protect sperm and egg DNA integrity.
 For women, it improves the quality of cervical mucus, thus enhancing the chances of implantation of the fertilized eggs.
 It helps prolong the sperm’s life within the female a couple more days, so as to increase the chances for the egg to be fertilized.
 For men, a daily intake of vitamin E is recommended in order to enhance sperm motility.